×

 Spondylolisthesis and spondylolysis are spine disorders that contribute to pain in children and adults.

 Pain from spondylolisthesis and spondylolysis depends on the region involved.
 However, lumbar spondylolysis and spondylolisthesis are commonly observed disorders.
 Several non-surgical methods are available to treat the condition.
-However, severe cases of spondylolisthesis might warrant surgery.
+Severe cases of spondylolisthesis may warrant surgery.

 What Causes Spondylolisthesis and Spondylolysis?